-Dr Taylor was appointed Director of ISMC in 2013.
+Dr Taylor was appointed as the Head of Educational Programmes in 2017.
 He was Vice Provost of the Aga Khan University from 2002-2008.
 Prior to that, he was a faculty member at SOAS, where he became Dean and then Pro-Director with responsibility for teaching.
 He has been a Visiting Fellow at Panjab University in Chandigarh (India), Jawaharlal Nehru University in Delhi, and the Zentrum Moderner Orient, Berlin.
 He is currently a Senior Research Fellow at the Institute of Commonwealth Studies, University of London.

 Telephone: +44 (0)20 7380 3840

 Razia Velji has worked at ISMC since 2003; she is currently Manager, Academic Planning & Research Development and has also served as Head of Administration (Jan 2005 - Jan 2006) and Interim Student Affairs Officer (April to August 2008).
 Prior to joining ISMC, Ms Velji worked at the University’s Institute for Educational Development (IED) in Pakistan and at the Aga Khan Foundation, Canada where she was responsible for the Foundation's national development education initiatives; while at the Foundation she also managed a grant from the Canadian International Development Agency for programmes in education and agriculture in Tajikistan.
 Ms Velji has a Master's degree from Harvard University in Education Administration, Planning and Policy.
 She is also a qualified teacher and holds a BA (English Literature) and BEd from the University of British Columbia.